inklabs/kommerce-core/README.md

       $this->dispatch(new UpdateProductCommand($productDTO));
       ```

-        - There is no return value from the dispatch() method.
+        - There is no return value from the `$this->dispatch(...)` method.
 Only exceptions are thrown if the
           Command is invalid.

     - **Query Actions** are dispatched to the